Pakistan

 Islamabad to Lahore – 20 days

 The Pakistan Karakoram Highway Expedition is an extraordinary 20-day group journey through some of Asia’s most awe-inspiring landscapes.
-Starting in Islamabad and ending in Lahore, this route follows the legendary Karakoram Highway—one of the world's most remarkable and highest paved roads—connecting Pakistan to China and serving as a vital international route for trade, travel, and cultural exchange.
-The journey passes through remote valleys, ancient villages, and breathtaking mountain scenery with stunning views.
-Highlights include the vibrant Kalash festival, the glaciers of Hoper Valley, the high-altitude plains of Deosai, and the dramatic Nanga Parbat Base Camp.
-Cultural encounters and opportunities for cultural exchange blend with natural wonders, offering a deeply immersive experience.
+Starting in Islamabad and ending in Lahore, it follows the legendary Karakoram Highway, one of the world’s most remarkable and highest paved roads, linking Pakistan to China and serving as a vital international route for trade, travel and cultural exchange.
+Travel deep into the northern areas of Pakistan in Gilgit Baltistan, a Karakoram region set at the crossroads of Central Asia and famed for mountaineering and exploration.
+The route threads remote valleys and ancient villages, delivering breathtaking mountain scenery and stunning views.
+Signature highlights include the vibrant Kalash festival, the glaciers of Hoper Valley, the high-altitude plains of Deosai and the dramatic Nanga Parbat Base Camp.

-Along the way, explore Silk Road heritage in Hunza, walk across suspension bridges, spot wildlife in national parks, and stay in royal forts and village guesthouses.
-From gold panners and yak herders to colonial-era relics and Mughal marvels, every day reveals a new side of Pakistan.
-Designed for adventurous travellers, this expedition is both enriching and unforgettable—perfect for those seeking cultural depth, natural beauty, and group camaraderie on the road less travelled.
+Along the way, explore Silk Road heritage in Hunza, cross suspension bridges, spot wildlife in national parks and stay in royal forts and village guesthouses.
+The region is renowned for vast glaciers that add to the dramatic, untouched beauty of the Karakoram landscape.
+From gold panners and yak herders to colonial-era relics and Mughal marvels, each day reveals a different layer of Pakistan’s culture and history.
+Designed for adventurous travellers, this expedition blends cultural encounters with natural wonders, offering an immersive experience built around group camaraderie on the road less travelled.

-KARAKORAM HIGHWAY & GLACIER LANDSCAPES: Travel the legendary Karakoram Highway, one of the world's highest paved roads.
-Marvel at towering peaks, deep valleys, and ancient glaciers including the dramatic Hoper Glacier.
-Stop at the Passu Cones, Rakaposhi Viewpoint, and Attabad Lake for iconic photography and stunning views throughout this epic Pakistan expedition.
+KARAKORAM HIGHWAY & GLACIER LANDSCAPES: Travel the legendary Karakoram Highway, one of the world’s highest paved roads.
+Marvel at towering peaks, deep valleys and ancient glaciers, including the dramatic Hoper Glacier and the vast Baltoro Glacier.
+Stop at the Passu Cones, Rakaposhi Viewpoint and Attabad Lake for iconic photography and stunning views of granite peaks such as the Trango Towers throughout this epic Pakistan expedition.

-NANGA PARBAT BASE CAMP & TARISHING VILLAGE: Trek or drive to the base of Nanga Parbat, Pakistan’s formidable “Killer Mountain.”
+NANGA PARBAT BASE CAMP & TARISHING VILLAGE: Trek or drive to the base of Nanga Parbat, Pakistan’s formidable “Killer Mountain”.
 Stay in the remote village of Tarishing, nestled along the Rupal River.
-The route includes stunning Himalayan scenery, glacial streams, and a deep sense of wilderness—perfect for adventurers on this group expedition.
+Expect Himalayan scenery, glacial streams and a deep sense of wilderness, perfect for adventurers on this group expedition.
+Along the trekking routes, peaks such as Mitre Peak and Paiju Peak add to the dramatic mountain landscape.

-DEOSAI NATIONAL PARK & SHIGAR FORT STAY: Cross the high-altitude plains of Deosai National Park, known as the “Roof of the World.”
-Spot wildlife like marmots and, if lucky, Himalayan brown bears.
+DEOSAI NATIONAL PARK & SHIGAR FORT STAY: Cross the high-altitude plains of Deosai National Park, known as the “Roof of the World”.
+Look for wildlife such as marmots and, if lucky, Himalayan brown bears.
+Discover a green oasis in the mountains, offering a lush contrast to surrounding barren landscapes.
 End the day in royal comfort with a heritage stay at Shigar Fort, a beautifully restored 17th-century palace in Baltistan.

 The difference with the Asian Geographical is, that each of our holidays is designed with extreme precision of a mountaineering expedition.

 This 20-day group expedition travels the full length of Pakistan’s legendary Karakoram Highway.
 Explore glacier valleys, mountain villages, and Silk Road forts while experiencing rich cultures from Kalash tribes to Mughal Lahore.
-With dramatic landscapes and authentic encounters, it’s the ultimate adventure through Pakistan’s wild and historic north.
+With dramatic landscapes and authentic encounters, it’s the ultimate adventure through Pakistan’s wild and historic north, especially the northern areas—home to Gilgit Baltistan, major mountains, glaciers, and premier adventure destinations.

-Arrive in Islamabad at Islamabad International Airport, the main entry point for travelers to northern Pakistan.
-Enjoy a warm welcome with lunch.
-Begin your tour at the striking Faisal Mosque, a modern icon of Islamic design.
-Continue to the Pakistan Monument and Museum to learn about the country’s rich history.
-At the Heritage Museum, see local artisans at work and browse handmade crafts.
-After the tour, return to Sayed Par Village for an early dinner in peaceful surroundings.
-This is your time to relax and recover from your journey before your adventure truly begins.
+Arrive at Islamabad Airport, the main entry point for travellers to northern Pakistan.
+Receive a warm welcome with lunch, then begin sightseeing at the striking Faisal Mosque, a modern icon of Islamic design.
+Continue to the Pakistan Monument and Museum for an introduction to the country’s history.
+At the Heritage Museum, watch local artisans at work and browse handmade crafts.
+Return to Sayed Par Village for an early dinner in peaceful surroundings.
+The evening is yours to relax and recover before the expedition begins.

 Meals Included: Lunch, Dinner